 —Monte Peterson, MD, Medical Director, Senior Health

 Outpatient primary care medicine: You receive expert geriatric medical care for a wide range of conditions.
 We help you with everything from managing diabetes—and addressing issues related to dementia as it worsens—to getting you safely through a cold (which can be more serious in older people).
-If you’re ever admitted to Beth Israel Medical Center, our geriatricians communicate with your hospital doctors throughout your stay.
+If you’re ever admitted to Mount Sinai Beth Israel, our geriatricians communicate with your hospital doctors throughout your stay.

 Consultation services: Working with your primary care physician, we supply the important geriatrics expertise.
 For example, memory problems may not be your doctor’s area of expertise…but they are ours.
 You can see us for memory evaluations and recommendations, then be treated by your doctor.

 Social workers: Get life-enhancing help finding the resources you need.
 This can include information about food stamps, Medicaid and Medicare, as well as community-based services like home care, senior centers and accessible transportation that’ll get you out and about.

 Palliative care (including hospice): As geriatrics specialists, we understand the needs of patients nearing the end of life.
 Working sensitively with the patient, family and other caregivers, we evaluate, make recommendations, and make referrals for palliative or hospice care, based on our relationships with quality care providers.
 One of our own Senior Health program physicians is board-certified in Hospice and Palliative Medicine.

 “Some of our patients haven’t been out of their apartment for years because of mobility issues.
 We put in different types of equipment to allow them to navigate within their own apartments.
 Sometimes it’s as simple as a physical therapist showing them how to use a walker, or installing grab bars.
 In these ways, we can often get them mobilized.”

 – Joseph Kessler, DO, Senior Health House Calls